Bulk cargo ships can be divided into different types according to different loads, mainly as follows:

 A steel carrier is a bulk carrier that specializes in shipping steel.
 It belongs to the category of dry bulk carriers.

-The basic classification of bulk cargo ship you can browse related products and initiate consultations on our website.
+If you are interested in bulk cargo ship,You can browse related products and initiate consultations on our website.